 - Present a neat and well-groomed appearance. - Clothing should be safe and not distract from the educational environment.
 Clothing that promotes current illegal activity is not allowed, including drug use, gang affiliation, nudity, profanity.
-Any outfit deemed unfit for school by the admin is punishable by BDE, OSS, or removal of an item and a new item given to students to wear. - Wearing items that completely cover the face during school hours is not acceptable.
-Appropriate caps, hats can be worn in the building unless deemed inappropriate by administration. - Faces are to be visible, unless masks are required due to Covid.
-Sunglasses or other objects that obscure the face/eyes are not to be worn in the building (unless a medical reason is indicated by a doctor). - Tops should be worn at all times, covering the chest area and genitalia . - Pants/bottoms should be worn at all times, covering all genitalia.
-Pants worn so low the hips that expose undergarments and/or shorts (sagging') will not be permitted.
-Sagging is defined as wearing pants so low as to show any undergarment or shorts under the pants. - All students must wear shoes.
+Any outfit deemed unfit for school by the admin is punishable by BDR, OSS, or removal of an item and a new item given to students to wear.

+- Wearing items that completely cover the face during school hours is not acceptable.
+Appropriate caps, hats can be worn in the building unless deemed inappropriate by administration.

+- Faces are to be visible, unless masks are required.
+Sunglasses or other objects that obscure the face/eyes are not to be worn in the building (unless a medical reason is indicated by a doctor).

+- Tops should be worn at all times.

+- Pants/bottoms should be worn at all times.

+- All students must wear shoes.